Academic Integrity

 Data Gathering:

-• Collect relevant data from students, staff, and faculty members, on an ongoing basis, to support evidence-based decisions, processes, and initiatives.
+- Continue current data gathering practices from students, faculty and staff, and explore new opportunities to support evidence-based decisions, processes and initiatives.

 Current Initiatives